sascha-eisenmann/sascha-eisenmann/src/data/projects/en/prozessautomatisierung-output-management.md

 ---
 role: Software Engineer
-title: Prozessautomatisierung Output Management
+title: Process Automation Output Management
-sector: Lebensversicherung
+sector: Life insurance
 from: 2022-01-01
 to: 2023-04-30
 tasks:
-  - Modellierung und Implementierung der BPMN-Prozesse
+  - Modeling and implementation of BPMN processes
-  - Entwicklung einer geeigneten Architektur
+  - Development of a suitable architecture
-  - Konfiguration und Anpassung der Camunda Engine für die besonderen Bedürfnisse des Projekts
+  - Configuration and customization of the Camunda engine for project's specific needs
-  - Aufbau der Cloudinfrastruktur
+  - Setup of the cloud infrastructure
 tools:
   - Java 17
   - Kotlin